genesis-community/cf-genesis-kit/MANUAL.md

 most IaaSes) and generates a dynamic ops file with a host-ACL frontend rule, a dedicated backend, and a SAN entry on the haproxy cert for each route.

+Also requires the `self-signed` feature: each route hostname is added as a SAN on the `haproxy_ssl` cert, and this kit cannot add SANs to an operator-provided cert.
+If you bring your own haproxy cert, add the route hostnames to it yourself and do not set this param.

 | param | description | default |
 | --- | --- | --- |
 | `hostname` | The Host header to match and route (also added as a SAN on the haproxy cert) | *required* |